-Parks Victoria offers 24 swing moorings for public use as a short-term destination for recreational boating enthusiasts, visiting areas of Port Phillip and Western Port.
-These moorings have been designed to reduce environmental impact and provide convenient access to some of Victoria’s favourite locations.
+Parks Victoria offers free access to 17 destination swing moorings in six locations around Port Phillip for public recreational use.
+These moorings have been designed to reduce environmental impact and provide convenient short-term access to some of Victoria’s favourite locations.

 Accessing a destination mooring